insight-meditation-center/imc-website/README.md

-# imc-website
-Website for insightmeditationcenter.org
+# Welcome to the repository for IMC's website!